Many experts say that buying a home where you live rent-free is not an investment.

 Homeowners have a higher net worth!

 People who own homes have a lot higher net worth than people who rent.
-The difference is so large that you could say that these people are from different countries.
+The difference is so massive that you could say that these people are from different countries.

 And it’s the same all over the world.
 In my home country, Estonia, the researchers compared homeowners to the renters and saw that the average net worth was more 30 times in favor of the owners.